wyhitcs/team-letsencrypt/draftv1.md

 2. The contents are still in first version, hence they need to be revised.
 3. We have made a little contribution to Let's Encrypt project and further contribution is planned and in progress.

 #1.
-Background Knowledge
+Introduction

+Before we introduce Let's Encrypt, we need to introduce some necessary knowledge.
+We will talk about SSL/TLS, ACME protocol and Certificate Authority before the introduction of Let's Encrypt

 ##1.1 SSL/TLS

 Transport Layer Security Protocol (TLS) and its predecessor -- Secure Socket Layer Protocol (SSL) are both referred to as “SSL”.
 These two protocols aim to provide encrypted communication between two parties.
 For SSL/TLS communications, the server side needs to provide a Digital Certificate (for convenience it is referred to SSL certificate for the rest of this Chapter) to verify its identity (to prove that the server owns a set of domain names such as www.google.com, www.paypal.com).

+##1.2 Digital Certificate

+Digital Certifical is in fact a "bag of data" which can prove the website is the owner of a domain name.
+The digital certificates are authorized by Certificate Authority (will be dicussed later) and installed in the web servers

-##1.2 ACME protocol
+##1.3 ACME protocol

 The identity of internet entities (client and server) need to be verified.
 However, today’s verification is done by some ad-hoc mechanisms which are not suitable for development of online verification in the future.
 Automatic Certificate Management Environment (ACME) protocol[[8](#acme)] aims to address such issue by standardizing and automating the procedure of verification.
 In other words, it is a “bag of procedures” by doing which a Certificate Authority(CA) issues a certificate to a client.

-##1.3 Certificate Authority
+##1.4 Certificate Authority
 CA is an online organization which issues a Digital Certificate.
-A certificate needs to install a software called boulder to enable Let’s Encrypt, which will be discussed later.
+A certificate needs to install a software called boulder to cooperate with Let’s Encrypt, which will be discussed later.

-##1.4 Let’s Encrypt
+##1.5 Let’s Encrypt

 Let’s Encrypt is a software implementing ACME protocol.
 The workflow is summarized as follows: